MonkeProxy/MonkeProxy/README.md

-Currently our 2 domains are:monkeproxy.ga and studyisland.ga
+Currently our 2 domains are:

+monkeproxy.ga and studyisland.ga